PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 pass-module owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.

+## Pre-Concat NHWC pass-module owner implementation

+`passes/pre_concat_nhwc_layout.py` now owns the complete three-stage composite.
+It invokes indexed NHWC Concat cleanup, quantized indexed cleanup, and the legacy fallback in the characterized order, preserves layout/diagnostics only for the first two stages, and returns the same aggregate integer schema.
+The recognized detail-key lists moved unchanged with the owner, so unrelated detail counters remain excluded from the aggregate.

+The lowerer keeps `_optimize_transpose_pre_concat_nhwc_chains` as a one-return compatibility wrapper with the same signature.
+All three direct production calls and the recovery-orchestration callback still resolve through that name.
+The separate legacy lowerer wrapper also remains available.
+The new module imports the three existing pass owners directly and has no lowerer import or callback injection.

+Sequential validation under core-only `uv` completed with:

+- focused owner order, aggregation, runtime identity, and wrapper contracts:
+  `3 passed in 0.54s`;
+- indexed, quantized, and legacy NHWC Concat family runtime contracts:
+  `285 passed in 1.33s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader result contracts: `196 passed in 8.99s`;
+- full lowerer architecture contracts: `258 passed in 19.02s`;
+- phase-result capacity contracts: `2 passed in 0.52s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No graph rewrite, pass ordering, result value, diagnostics destination, public compatibility name, phase identity, artifact, dependency, or TensorFlow boundary changed.
+No root-model conversion was repeated because the family-level runtime suite exercises all moved dispatch paths.
+The store remains exactly 128/128.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: